jeffThompson/Recipes/recipes/carnitas-with-salsa-verde.md

 6. When done, discard the orange, onion, garlic, cinnamon, and bay leaves
 7. Transfer pork and liquid to a strainer and let drain for 10 mins
 8. Put pork back in roasting pan
-9. Skim fat from the surface of the strained liquid and add back to pork
+9. Skim fat from the surface of the strained liquid and add back to pork (can add a little of the pork liquid too, but not too much – add some oil if there's not enough fat)
 10. Shred into large chunks with two forks and season to taste with salt

 make the salsa: